mrtolkien/inhouse_bot/README.md

 # Queue features
 - `!queue role` puts you in the current channel’s queue for the given role

+- `!queue role @user other_role` duo queues you together with the tagged player in the current channel

 - `!leave` removes you from the channel’s queue for all roles

 - `!won` scores your last game as a win for your team and waits for validation from at least 6 players from the game